Slamy/esp32wifi_stresser/README.md

 I got hold of [this ESP32 board](https://heltec.org/project/wifi-kit-32/) as my first and it wasn't really reliable when it comes to WLAN.
 I wanted to have a tool on my hand to create statistics on the reliability of different ESP32 boards.

+## How to build

+### PC Tool

+Ensure that boost libraries are installed

+    cd pctool/
+    cmake .
+    make

+### ESP32

+Ensure that [esp-idf](https://github.com/espressif/esp-idf) is activated in your PATH

+    idf.py build

 ## Example use